MitocGroup/www/views/blog/posts/2016/02/building-scalable-web-apps-with-aws-lambda-and-home-grown-serverless-web-framework.md

 #### Putting Everything Together

-Now that we’re done with frontend, backend, database and security, it’s time to glue everything together and put all web components into action:
+Now that we're done with frontend, backend, database and security, it's time to glue everything together and put all web components into action:

 ```js
 DeepTodo/